tusdotnet/tusdotnet/README.md

 ## Test sites

 If you just want to play around with tusdotnet/the tus protocol, clone the repo and run one of the test sites.
 They each launch a small site running tusdotnet and the [official JS client](https://github.com/tus/tus-js-client) so that you can test the protocol on your own machine.
-Test sites are available for OWIN (.NET Framework 4.5.2), ASP.NET Core 1.1 (.NET Core 1.1) and ASP.NET Core 2.0 (.NET Framework 4.6.2).
+Test sites are available for OWIN (.NET Framework 4.5.2), ASP.NET Core 1.1 (.NET Core 1.1), ASP.NET Core 2.0 (.NET Framework 4.6.2) and ASP.NET Core 2.1 (.NET Core 2.1).

 ## Clients